OpenEvalProject/evals/manuscripts/elife-85542/v1/manuscript.md

 ## Results

-## Inducible CRISPRa using the SAM complex in Drosophila S2R+ cells
+### Inducible CRISPRa using the SAM complex in Drosophila S2R+ cells

 To establish CRISPRa in Drosophila cells in an inducible manner, the synthetic transcriptional activators of the SAM complex (dCas9-VP64 and MCP-p65-HSF1) were placed under a metallothionein promoter, which can be induced in the presence of copper ions.
 VP64, p65, and HSF1 are transcriptional activators while the MS2 coat protein (MCP) recognizes and binds to MS2 hairpins present in the sgRNAs, recruiting the fused transcriptional activators to gene promoters targeted by sgRNAs.
 In addition, the MS2 hairpin-containing sgRNA was expressed from a separate plasmid under the control of the U6 promoter (Figure 1A).
 To determine whether this system can mediate transcriptional activation in Drosophila cells, plasmids with sgRNAs targeting the promoter regions of Jon25Biii or Sdr were transfected into Drosophila S2R+ cells stably expressing the metallothionein promoter-driven SAM complex.
 Without copper induction, sgRNAs moderately activated the target genes, likely due to leaky expression of the SAM complex from the metallothionein promoter.
 In the presence of copper, sgRNAs robustly upregulated the target genes (Figure 1B), showing that the SAM complex is able to mediate gene activation in Drosophila S2R+ cells.

 ![Figure 1.](https://cdn.elifesciences.org/articles/85542/elife-85542-fig1-v1.jpg)

-**Figure 1.:** Drosophila cells.(A) Schematic of the SAM complex for inducible transcriptional activation. dCas9-VP64 and MCP-p65-HSF1 were driven by an inducible metallothionein promoter. dCas9-VP64 and MCP-p65-HSF1 were expressed as T2A-containing bicistronic transcript. single-guide RNA (sgRNA) was expressed from pLib8 plasmid, which contains an attB flanking GFP-T2A-PuroR cassette for attP sites recombination.
+**Figure 1.:** (A) Schematic of the SAM complex for inducible transcriptional activation. dCas9-VP64 and MCP-p65-HSF1 were driven by an inducible metallothionein promoter. dCas9-VP64 and MCP-p65-HSF1 were expressed as T2A-containing bicistronic transcript. single-guide RNA (sgRNA) was expressed from pLib8 plasmid, which contains an attB flanking GFP-T2A-PuroR cassette for attP sites recombination.
 (B) Fold activation of Jon25Biii and Sdr expression measured by qPCR.
 Three biological replicates are shown as individual circles.
 (C) Fold activation of CG9877 and CG13538 expression measured by qPCR.
-Three biological replicates are shown as individual circles. t-test, *p<0.05; **p<0.01; ***p<0.001; ns, not significant.Figure 1—source data 1.Figure 1.
+Three biological replicates are shown as individual circles. t-test, *p<0.05; **p<0.01; ***p<0.001; ns, not significant.

 The SAM complex modulates gene expression by recruiting transcriptional activators to gene promoters at endogenous genomic loci.
 In the Drosophila genome, 32% of genes form divergent gene pairs with transcriptional start sites (TSS) <1 kb apart (Yang and Yu, 2009).
 Thus, we next assessed the potential for collateral activation by the SAM complex of the closely spaced promoters.
 CG9877 and CG13538 are a divergent gene pair with transcriptional start sites 908 bp apart, thus this gene pair is a good test case for assessing collateral activation. sgRNAs were designed within a region 300 bp upstream of the TSS of CG9877 and ~600 bp away from the TSS of CG13538.
 The sgRNAs specifically activated CG9877, but not CG13538 (Figure 1C), suggesting that the SAM complex activates the target gene without affecting nearby genes at least in some divergent gene pairs.

-## Pooled CRISPRa screening with a focused library
+### Pooled CRISPRa screening with a focused library

 Next, we used the SAM complex to perform a pooled CRISPRa screen.
 Unlike in mammalian cells, lentivirus vectors are extremely inefficient in Drosophila cells.
 To overcome this limitation, we previously established a pooled library delivery method based on site-specific recombination following plasmid transfection of Drosophila cells (Viswanatha et al., 2018).
 In this method, attB sites flanking sgRNAs are integrated into attP sites flanking landing cassette in the presence of phiC31 integrase.
 We used the S2R+ PT5 cell line in which the attP cassette is inserted into the Clic locus (Neumüller et al., 2012).
 To establish pooled library cells for CRISPRa screens, we first generated SAM cells that stably expressed the metallothionein promoter-driven SAM complex.
 Then, using phiC31-mediated cassette exchange, we integrated a pooled guide RNA library into the landing cassette (Figure 2—figure supplement 1A).